nkoehring/td_tutorial/02_the_first_tower.md

 Conclusion
 ----------

+From now on every component will reside in its own file in the `./components/` directory.
+This keeps the code more readable and clean.

 Thanks to the Crafty component system, this tutoral step was very short and simple.
 Now a tower can be put into the scene and even moved with the mouse.